vsilaev/tascalate-async-await/README.md

 ```
 The `Scheduler` API serves two responsibilities:
 1. To execute a provided runnable task, which is generally done asynchronously -- but the actual behavior may vary depending on the implementation.
 2. To preserve the execution context of the active thread before it is suspended, allowing the context to be reinstated later when the code resumes execution following an `await(future)` call.
-The `execution context` usually encompasses a collection of thread-local variables—either managed directly via `ThreadLocal` or indirectly through APIs that utilize `ThreadLocal`, such as [RequestContextHolder](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/context/request/RequestContextHolder.html) in Spring.
+The `execution context` usually encompasses a collection of thread-local variables--either managed directly via `ThreadLocal` or indirectly through APIs that utilize `ThreadLocal`, such as [RequestContextHolder](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/context/request/RequestContextHolder.html) in Spring.
 The `Scheduler` interface includes several factory methods that let you create specific `Scheduler` implementations by using a provided `ExecutorService` and, optionally, a `contextualizer`.
 This contextualizer is a function designed to capture the thread's current execution context and generate a runnable wrapper that re-applies this context within the new thread.
 ```
 package net.tascalate.async;
 ...